contiv/contiv.github.io/websrc/source/documents/networking/aci_ug.md

 netctl global set --fabric-mode aci --vlan-range 400-500
 ```

-The VLAN range must match the VLAN pool you create in APIC. in this example the range is 400-500.
+Note: The VLAN range must match the VLAN pool you create in APIC.
+The range in this example is 400-500.

 ### External Policy Configuration